gwena/in-the-wild/README.md

 The game library used is [play-cljc](https://github.com/oakes/play-cljc), _A library for making games that run in both OpenGL and WebGL_, by Zach Oakes.
 For the other libraries used with play-cljc, check the section [Companion Libraries](https://github.com/oakes/play-cljc#companion-libraries).

-The repo [play-cljc-examples](https://github.com/oakes/play-cljc-examples) provided a good starting point, and some of the boilerplate code is still used.
+The [play-cljc-examples](https://github.com/oakes/play-cljc-examples) repository provided a good starting point, and some of the boilerplate code is still used.

 ## Build and Run